Doctor of Education (Ed.D.)

 Certificate of Advanced Study (C.A.S.) in Counseling

 The Prevention Science and Practice (PSP) and the Human Development and Education (HDE) master’s programs are approved by the Massachusetts Department of Elementary and Secondary Education (DESE) to offer a two-year curricular sequence leading to initial licensure in school counseling.
-Further detail about program-specific requirements and policies can be found on the program websites.
+Further detail about program-specific requirements and policies can be found on the program handbook.

 The Harvard Graduate School of Education offers students the opportunity to take graduate-level courses without formally pursuing an HGSE degree.
 To be eligible for non-degree study, students must fall into one of the categories below.
 Some of these categories allow students to enroll in courses and receive academic credit; others allow students to do research or audit courses.
 It is the responsibility of all non-degree students to meet registration deadlines (see the Academic Calendar).
 Non-degree students are ineligible for financial aid, health insurance, housing, or office space.